Join us

 Correction: a previous version of this story misstated funding and coverage figures for public television and radio.
 The statistics have been amended.

-Steve Waldman is President of Rebuild Local News and co-founder of Report for America.
+Steven Waldman is president of Rebuild Local News, a nonprofit that advances public policies to help strengthen local news, and a cofounder of Report for America.